rik-howard/my-leet/README.md

 # My Leet
-This project studies some algorithms.
-The problems are taken from [LeetCode](https://leetcode.com/problemset/all). ...
+This project presents some algorithms.
+The problems are taken from [LeetCode](https://leetcode.com/problemset/all).
+Some solutions are better than others.

 ## [Java](java/README.md)